Winter 2021 / Syllabus for EDUC 5863, Digital Games & Learning

 In Class: ‘Card Decks’, ‘Ideation Games’ & Exploring Final Project Directions

-Fall Reading Week [Tuesday October 15] No Class Meeting
+Winter Reading Week [Wednesday February 17] No Class Meeting

 Play Some Games!

-Meta Text: As you read, create a concept mind-map: Collect key quotes and diagram ideas/annotations and draw relations between the readings – and previous articles (along with your own critical reflections and personal connections).
-How can Gee’s Learning Principles, Playful Constructivism, and Narrative/Role Play modeling help us rethink learning (in and outside of games) and help us design ‘good games’?
+As you read, create a concept mind-map: Collect key quotes and diagram ideas/annotations and draw relations between the readings – and previous articles (along with your own critical reflections and personal connections).
+How can Gee’s Learning Principles and Playful Constructivism help us rethink learning (in and outside of games) and help us design ‘good games’?

 - Gee, J.P.
 (2007).
 Are Video Games Good for Learning?
 In Worlds in Play: International Perspectives on Digital Game Research.
 New York.